deepshamenghani/guess-the-slang/README.md

 ### 1. Generation packs solve the "is this game for me?" problem

 Slang is generational by definition.
-A Gen Z game played by Boomers fails fast (they don't know the words and feel excluded).
-A Boomer game played by Gen Z is just trivia, not play.
+A Gen Z game played by Gen Z fails fast (because there is not much guessing to do).
+Because the audience is workplace, with mixed generations, selecting based on who all are participating gives the flexibility.

 **Decision:** Six packs — Gen Alpha, Gen Z, Millennial, Gen X, Boomer, and Mixed.
 The host picks based on their group's composition.